-If you find yourself desiring to find a cleared position but have yet to get an interview, there are some steps you can take to get past the initial job screening, and toward a security clearance sponsorship.
+If you want a cleared position but have yet to get an interview, there are some steps you can take to get past the initial job screening, and toward a security clearance sponsorship.

 If the job description doesn’t indicate a rush to hire for start of a new contract, the likelihood the company will be willing to sponsor your clearance is greater.
 If the start of contract is imminent or they are trying to backfill a position, the organization doesn’t have time to wait for a candidate to obtain an interim clearance.
 The hiring process generally doesn’t include pre-employment screening questions related to clearability, due to violating equal employment laws.
 Employers often cannot gauge how easily a candidate could make it through the security process, given the subjectivity of interim clearances and the delays in the overall system.